Highpointing

 Who: Justin #15, Isaac #15 & Haley #8

-Elevation: 4,145
+Elevation: 4,145 ft

 It was a beautiful fall day to visit Kentucky’s highest point.
 The 1.5-mile road to the summit is an old coal mining road with several potholes.
-I was glad to have 4WD but could have probably made it without 4WD.
+I was glad to have 4WD, but could have probably made it without 4WD.
 At the summit, there is a plaque honoring a WWII Veteran, innovator, and devotee of electronic technology, William Risden.
 Just behind the plaque is a rock with the USGS marker.

 Social Media Posts with Pictures: Facebook & Twitter